wpilibsuite/frc-docs/source/docs/hardware/sensors/encoders-hardware.rst

 ^^^^^^^^^^^^^^^^^

 .. image:: images/encoders-hardware/amt10x-encoders-to-roborio.svg
-  :alt: This shows how to connect both the AMT103 and the AMT102 encoders to two DIO ports each.
+  :alt: How to connect both the AMT103 and the AMT102 encoders to two DIO ports each.
   :width: 600

 On-shaft encoders (such as the `AMT103-V <https://www.cuidevices.com/product/motion/rotary-encoders/incremental/modular/amt10-v-kit/amt103-v>`__ available through FIRST Choice) couple to a shaft by fitting *around* it, forming a friction coupling between the shaft and a rotating hub inside the encoder.